NCUA Share Insurance

 Coverdell Education Saving Accounts, formerly education IRAs, are insured as irrevocable trust accounts and will be added to a member's other irrevocable trust accounts and insured up to the SMSIA.
 Roth IRAs will be added together with traditional IRAs and insured up to $250,000.

-Additional coverage is available on revocable trust or payable on death accounts on a per beneficiary basis.
 A co-owner's interest in all joint accounts in the same credit union will be added together and insured up to the SMSIA.

 The federal insurance fund has several programs to help insured credit unions which may be experiencing problems.
 Liquidations or failures are a last resort.
 If a federally insured credit union does fail; however, the NCUSIF will make any necessary payouts to the credit union's members.
 These payouts are usually done within 3 days from the time the credit union closes its doors.